roissyahf/mlops-loan-approval/README.md

 5. **Phase 5** – Continuous Retraining
    Automated retraining pipeline (scheduled monthly) → pushes new models to MLflow → triggers redeployment of model service.

-   > Retraining was originally planned using model predictions stored in `data/simulation/current.jsonl` (for development), and model predictions stored in BigQuery (for production).
+   > Retraining was originally planned using model predictions stored in `data/simulation/current.jsonl` (for development), and model prediction logs stored in BigQuery (for production).
 However, this approach was cancelled because those predictions do not contain true ground-truth labels, which makes retraining unreliable and potentially misleading.
 The project now focuses on Phase 1-4 only.

 ---